 When a protic acid (HX) is added to an asymmetric alkene, the acidic hydrogen attaches itself to the carbon having a greater number of hydrogen substituents whereas the halide group attaches itself to the carbon atom which has a greater number of alkyl substituents.

 To simplify the rule, it can also be stated as – “Hydrogen is added to the carbon with the most hydrogens and the halide is added to the carbon with least hydrogens”.

 An example of a reaction that observes Markovnikov’s rule is the addition of hydrobromic acid (HBr) to propene, which is shown below.

-It can be observed from the reaction illustrated above that the majority of the product formed obeys Markovnikov’s rule, whereas the minority of the product does not.
+It can be observed from the reaction illustrated above that the majority of the products formed obey Markovnikov’s rule, whereas the minority of the products do not.